 Each student is allocated a dedicated tutor for every unit that you take.
 This tutor is a practising artist, who will guide you on the course through feedback when you submit an assignment.
 This feedback will critique your work, picking it apart, tell you what you’ve done well, and equally importantly, what you can improve on and how you might go about doing that.

 If you’re not used to this level of criticality, take time to read through the feedback, going back to it repeatedly to understand the meaning behind the words.
-All feedback is there to try and help improve your practice, and ensure that you do well at assessment.
+All feedback is there to try and help improve your practice, and ensure that you do well at online university assessment.

 Feedback is ordinarily written by your tutor, but you can choose to have tutorials through video tutorials such as Google Meet or Skype.
 These video tutorials can help as you can discuss the work openly.

 To become better at work, we need to apply those same critical skills to ourselves and identify what has worked, and what needs to improve.
 Your tutor will help you to develop this specific skill so you can apply this yourself.

 You can study a huge range of online distance learning arts courses with OCA, covering a broad range of specialisms and levels.

 Interesting in UK e-learning courses?
 Take a look at some of the options available to you below.

 Learning, Teaching and Assessment StrategyLearn more